COVID-19 Notices for OCHA Public Housing Residents:

 A: Residents should immediately report any income changes to their property management office even if you have applied for or are receiving unemployment benefits or have begun new employment.
 If possible, provide any documentation to your property manager such as a screenshot or picture.
 All changes of income must be reported within ten (10) calendar days.

 Q: Can I still submit a work order if I live in OCHA housing?

 Q: Maintenance staff is performing work in my home, is it safe to stay in my home while the work is being performed?

-A: Yes, staff will be using the current hygiene and social distancing practices recommended by the CDC; however, if any residents living in the apartment are positive for COVID-19 or experiencing symptoms please disclose this to the staff prior to the staff entering the apartment.
+A: Yes, staff will be following current recommended practices by the CDC; however, if any residents living in the apartment are positive for COVID-19 or experiencing symptoms please disclose this to the staff prior to the staff entering the apartment.
 If the work is not an emergency it will be rescheduled.
-Anytime staff is working in an apartment we ask that social distancing measures are practiced.
 If a resident is uncomfortable staying in the apartment while work is being performed, they may leave and either go to the lobby or take a walk.